MrPsycho5/personal-website/source/_posts/Hide-Proxmox-interface-behind-nginx-reverse-proxy-SSL-VNC.md

 ## NGINX Reverse Proxy

 To make VNC work on Proxmox 5.x we have to do some magic and copy some folders from the host node as nginx hangs while waiting for them.
-To copy the folders painlessly mount the container filesystem on the host.
-This will put a lock on the container.
+To copy the folders painlessly, mount the container filesystem on the host.
+The following commands work only if your nginx server is inside a container.
+It will also put a lock on the container.

 ```
 pct mount 100
 ```

 Now copy the following directories.
-The first half (till /var/www) of the second path is the path given you by `pct mount`
+The first half (up to /var/www) of the second path is the path given you by `pct mount`.

 ```
 mkdir /var/lib/lxc/100/rootfs/var/www/proxmox/